 - The second line provides the sequence of nitrogenous bases, in the case of DNA or RNA, or of amino acids in the case of proteins.
 Regarding the second line of the FASTA file, an important consideration must be made

 The extension of a FASTA file can be of different types depending on the type of sequences it contains, as can be seen from the table below.

-When talking about FASTA files it is necessary to talk about some file types related to them.
+When we are talking about FASTA files we need to talk about some file types related to them.
 In particular these are:

-- MULTI-FASTA files, that is, FASTA files that contain multiple sequences in FASTA format, that is, with a header plus nucleotide or amino acid sequence.
-These can be obtained by concatenating individual FASTA files which can be done for example with the command cat.
-If you are interested, watch the video below to see how the command works cat:
+- MULTI-FASTA file, i.e. FASTA file that contain multiple sequences in FASTA format, that is, with header plus nucleotide or amino acid sequence.
+These can be obtained by concatenating individual FASTA files which can be done for example with the command cat .
+If you are interested, watch the video below to see how the command works cat :

 - QUAL.
-These files provide information about the quality of the individual nitrogenous bases or amino acids that make up the sequence present in the second line of the FASTA file in the form of whole and positive numbers that define a defined quality score.
-Phred score o Q value.
+These files provide information about the quality of the individual nitrogenous bases or amino acids that make up the sequence present in the second line of the FASTA file in the form of whole and positive numbers that define a quality score called Phred score or Q value .
 This qualitative information is extremely important because, as mentioned in previous articles, when working with a sequence, in particular DNA or RNA, it is necessary to constantly question the goodness of the latter.
 In particular, there are 3 levels of quality control of a sequence under examination:

 - Quality control in the sequencing phase, where the choice of the library, the coverage and the sequencing technique used is crucial for obtaining well-representative reads of the sequenced DNA whose sequence we want to reconstruct.

 - Quality control in the assembly phase of the reads obtained from sequencing, in this case the choice of the correct assembly algorithm and the evaluation of statistical parameters is useful to obtain information about the sequence obtained from the assembly of the reads (read here to find out more).